- What is gratitude

 Help teenagers notice the kindness others have shown them

-The emotions we experience help us understand the environment.
-Having negative emotions such as anxiety or frustration makes us more alert to potential threats.
-When we are positive, we are less analytical, because all we have to do is continue what we’re already doing, and nothing has to change.
+But positive events are less critical because all we need to do is continue what we’re already doing, and nothing has to change.

 For instance, “The lady just picked up and gave back the wallet that you dropped.
 That is so kind of her.”